Alex19844/SeleniumWebdriverTask2/README.md

  The "SeleniumWebdriverTask2" project has been created.
 SeleniumTests.cs file has been added for tests.
 Config.runsettings file has been added for website URL property.

  All functionality is implemented.

+ Note: Not all "BLOCKCHAIN" search links contain the word "BLOCKCHAIN" in the title or short description.